 - Slice crosswise through the orange and cut out a thick round slice.
 Place the slice on a flat surface or cutting board.
 Place the coconut sugar on a small plate next to the slice of orange.

-- Serve immediately or chilled to ring in the New Year.
+- Serve immediately or chilled to ring in the New Year or make your ritual toast.
 Enjoy!

 You can either use a juicer or a blender with a nut milk bag to squeeze out the juice or a strainer.
 In that case,